melaniam/my-workshops/front-end-basics/README.md

    * When initialing the app, read the todos saved in local storage.
    * Render each todo on the page.
    * Take into account the "done" status for each todo.

+This it it! **Congrats, you've reached the end of this workshop**, and you now have a not-so-good-looking but functioning TODO app. **I hope you've enjoyed this journey!**

+### Further implementation ideas
+If you'd like to continue, here are two things you can try:
+   * style the app and learn some CSS by doing it
+   * understand more about how state is used in modern web libraries & frameworks
+      * Currently, the state is "actually" kept in two places: todos array in state.js AND the DOM
+      * Modern web libraries & frameworks (like React, Vue, Angular etc.) only keep the state in one place, and the DOM reacts to state changes.
+These makes it easier to write declarative code (maybe it's time to read again the egghead article above).
+      * The code could be updated to do that:
+         * the existing todos should be read from local storage in state.js
+         * renderTodo should not trigger createTodo (even logically, rendering something should not trigger "creating" it in the state), but it should be the other way around
+         * each state change should be followed by a call to renderTodos - the function does not exist yet, feel free to add it; this is not optimal when we do it, but this is very similar to how the modern libraries work (note that they optimize the DOM manipulation operations)